Apply to the 2026 NIH Navigation Cohort

 Why is the program important?

-Feedback from Society members highlighted our community’s need for guidance in navigating the NIH application process, as well as mentorship from family planning researchers with success in securing NIH funding.
-Since its inception in 2020, the majority of Cohort participants have gone on to submit their proposals to the NIH and many have had their proposals funded and/or discussed by reviewers.
-Further, Cohort alumni have increased their engagement with the NIH by serving as study section reviewers.
+Since its inception in 2020, the majority of cohort participants have submitted their proposals to the NIH, and many have had them funded or scored by reviewers.
+Further, cohort alumni have increased their engagement with the NIH by serving as study section reviewers.

 “I just submitted my NIH application and would have been lost without this group.
 I’m so thankful for all the mentors and the other participants for their time and energy!”